01 of 09

 Old Fort Niagara, Youngstown, New York

-Since 1726 this fort has stood on the banks of Lake Erie overlooking the Niagara River.
+Since 1726 this fort has stood on the banks of Lake Ontario overlooking the Niagara River.
 First constructed to protect the interests of New France in North America, the fort saw its first battle during the French and Indian War.
 In the following years, it would also play a part in the American Revolutionary War and the War of 1812.
 It was designated a National Historic Landmark in 1960 and has been used as a museum ever since.